google/applied-machine-learning-intensive/v2/xx_career_development/06_giving_and_receiving_feedback.md

 * "My abilities are unchanging."
 * "I can either do it or I can't."
 * "My potential is predetermined."
-* "I don't like to be challened."
+* "I don't like to be challenged."
 * "When I'm frustrated, I give up."
 * "Feedback and criticism are personal."
 * "I stick to what I know."